sana33/SDCOR/Readme.md

   * #### "Initial Params" sub-panel

-    * **dimCoef:, particleNo:, maxIter:, W:, C1:, C2:, Alpha:** Parameters of PSO algorithm, which you can leave them as default.
+    * **particleNo:, maxIter:, W:, C1:, C2:, Alpha:** Parameters of the PSO algorithm that you can leave them as default.

 	  _**Note:**_  You can even modify the source code and change the current cost function of PSO algorithm to a better one.